-In a recent survey by the Society for Human Resources Management (SHRM), 501 Human Resources professionals were asked how drinking is viewed in their organization at a range of work-related activities.
+In a recent survey by the Society for Human Resources Management (SHRM), 501 Human Resources professionals were asked how drinking is viewed in their organization across a range of work-related activities.
 HR professionals reported that drinking is acceptable:

-- 70 percent: at a holiday party,
+- 70%: at a holiday party,

-- 32 percent: at a retirement party,
+- 32%: at a retirement party,

-- 22 percent: at a meal with a coworker,
+- 22%: at a meal with a coworker,

-- 14 percent: never.
+- 14%: never.